Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories: Introduction

-In addition to the symmetric ghost Lagrange density, we also construct a homotopy that continuously interpolates between the Faddeev--Popov construction, the symmetric setup and the opposed Faddeev--Popov construction, all with respect to the linearized de Donder gauge fixing, cf.\ \thmref{thm:symmetric-ghost-homotopy-qgr}.
+In addition, in \thmref{thm:symmetric-ghost-homotopy-qgr} we also construct a homotopy in the sense of \eqnref{eqn:gf-hom-ghost} that continuously interpolates between the corresponding Faddeev--Popov construction, cf.\ \cite[Corollary 3.7]{Prinz_5}, the symmetric setting of \propref{prop:symmetric-ghost-qgr} and the opposed Faddeev--Popov construction, where we introduce the \emph{graviton-ghost parameter} \(\varsigma\):